 The Cosmology seminars are weekly seminars dedicated to Cosmology and Astroparticle Physics.
 Please write to the contact below to join the mailing list to be updated on upcoming seminars.

-Place: All seminars in the autumn term 2020 will be held remotely via Zoom.
+Place: All seminars in the spring term 2021 will be held remotely via Zoom.
 Zoom invitations will be sent out on the Cosmology seminars mailing list.

 Format: 45′ + 15′ for questions